ytakefuji/pypi_executable_package/README.md

 # pypi_executable_package

-This repository shows how to generate executable python program for pypi package.
+This repository shows how to generate executable python program in bin folder for pypi package.

 setup.py, setup.cfg, .pypirc, python program (bugcount.py) are needed.